thutahw/tp/docs/UserGuide.md

 CONTACT | The hand phone number which the patient wishes to be contacted by.
 It must consist solely of numbers.
 E.g. 91710012 GENDER  | The gender of the patient.
 In short, female is indicated by the letter ‘F’ and male is indicated by the letter ‘M’.
 REMARK  | Any remarks about the patient.
 It can be any text -- alphanumerical, special characters etc. are allowed.
 E.g. Only available on Mon / Tues
 TAG     | The tag for the patient.
 It must only be alphanumerical and must not contain spaces or special characters.
+Can have multiple tags.
 E.g. Diabetic

 **Example:**<br>
 1. Type `editpatient 2 t/Asthmatic` into the command box.